vizzuhq/vizzu-lib/docs/content/tutorial/9-orientation-split-polar.md

 })
 ```

-Merging the components by turning the split parameter off
+Merging the components by turning the split parameter off.

 ```javascript { "title": "Merge" }
 chart.animate({